What is the DUTCH Hormone Test?

-Elevated HVA may be caused by generally increased adrenal hormone output or because of a copper or vitamin C deﬁciency.
-Elevated dopamine may be associated with loss of memory, insomnia, agitation, hyperactivity, mania, hyper-focus, high stress and anxiety as well as addictions, cravings and pleasure seeking (to maintain high levels).
+Elevated HVA may be caused by generally increased adrenal hormone output, elevated levels of the clostridia bacteria, or because of a copper or vitamin C deﬁciency.
+Elevated dopamine may be associated with loss of memory, insomnia, agitation, hyperactivity, mania, hyper-focus, high stress, and anxiety as well as addictions, cravings, and pleasure-seeking (to maintain high levels).

 Vanilmandelate (also known as VMA) is the primary metabolite of norepinephrine and epinephrine (adrenaline).
 The adrenal gland makes cortisol and DHEA as well as norepinephrine and epinephrine.
 When adrenal hormone output is generally low, VMA levels may be low.